Infraviored/PerplexityApi/README.md

 ```

 The CLI wrapper connects to the server via HTTP on `PERPLEXITY_API_URL` (default: `http://localhost:8088`) or the `--server` flag.
+By default, each question creates a new session.
+When a new session is created, the CLI prints the session id before the answer
+and stores it automatically so that `--continue` can reuse it later.

 ## File Locations